jidongbsu/cs452-network-file-system/README.md

 /opt/test1 *(rw,sync,no_root_squash)
 ```

+This line is saying, we want the server's /opt/test1 directory to be available to every other computer in the same network.
+And other computers just need to mount the server's /opt/test1 directory into their directory tree.

 #### Regular Testing

 Run the following commands to load the kernel module and start the NFS service: